Saturday SkyWatch

 🔭 In the Sky Tonight

 Note that just because these objects are in the sky at the moment, you may not always see them.
 Visibility is dependent on weather, moon brightness, atmospheric conditions, and equipment parameters.
-Check the weather and viewing conditions above, and if in doubt ask a friendly volunteer if you’re able to see an object in the night sky!
+Check the the weather and viewing conditions above, and if in doubt ask a friendly volunteer if you’re able to see an object in the night sky!

 Prominent Constellations